lursz/AI-Flashcards/README.md

 # AI assisted flashcards
 ## About
 This repo contains a flashcards viewer.
 It reads from .xlsx or .csv files, loads and shuffles the data, and then displays it in the terminal.
 As the more unique features go, it also has a built-in AI that can help you learn the cards.
-Every time you answer an inquiry, the AI will inteligently check whether you were correct or not, and then will provide you with a simple explanation of the issue.
+Every time you answer an inquiry, thJ AI will inteligently check whether you were correct or not, and then will provide you with a simple explanation of the issue.
 Whole process is intended to help you memorise and understand content of the cards faster and more efficiently.

 ## Installation
 In order to run type in the following command: